czla/siamese-tracker-road-trip/README.md

 		- Based on the exemplar features, three types of attentions are extracted.
 Exemplar and search features, along with the attentions as weights are inputed to WXCorr and finally transformed to a response map.

         ##### Method
-		- Weighted Cross Correlation: not every constituent provides the same contribution to the cross correlation operation in the Siamese network.the object within the blue rectangular region should be reflected more to the cross correlation operation compared with the green rectangular region.
+		- ***Weighted Cross Correlation***: not every constituent provides the same contribution to the cross correlation operation in the Siamese network.the object within the blue rectangular region should be reflected more to the cross correlation operation compared with the green rectangular region.
 		![WXCorr](image/RASNet/WXCorr.png)
 		- Channel Attention: A convolutional ***feature channel*** often corresponds to a certain type of ***visual pattern***.
 In certain circumstance some feature channels are more significant than the others.
 		- Baseline: SiamFC